 Sue: I’m surprised by that.
-I thought Nyssa would want to keep the Doctor all to herself.
+I thought Nyssa would want to keep the Doctor to herself.

-The Doctor and Nyssa arrive in Amsterdam.
-The Doctor traces Tegan to a youth hostel, but he doesn’t have the money to make a phone call.
+The Doctor traces Tegan to a youth hostel, but he doesn’t have enough money to make a phone call.

 Sue: He’ll have to pimp Nyssa out in a shop window.
 It should only take her half an hour or so.

-As the Doctor and Nyssa continue their investigations, Sue decides to sing the theme tune to Van der Valk.
+As the Doctor and Nyssa continue their investigations, Sue sings the theme tune to Van der Valk.

-Sue: This is very interesting.
+Sue: This is very interesting, actually.
 It’s a snapshot of what life was like before mobile phones and sat-navs.
 If they remade this story today, they would have found Tegan 15 minutes ago.

-Tegan, Colin and Robin decide to sit it out in Omega’s TARDIS.
+Tegan, Colin and Robin decide to wait in Omega’s TARDIS.

-Sue: Tegan is a wimp in this story.
-After everything she has been through, I expect her to be in the middle of an escape attempt by now.
+Sue: Tegan is such a wimp in this story.
+After everything she’s been through, I expected her to be in the middle of an escape attempt by now.